Learn about actual and potential costs

 Evaluate major factors to mitigate risk

 The supply chain for body cameras is associated with a medium level of risk.
 Vendors rely on a number of key upstream suppliers to produce body cameras, including plastics manufacturers, various electronic component makers (i.e. circuit boards, semiconductors and circuits) and copper wire producers.
-Circuit boards and electronic components...
+Supply chain risk is raised due...
 Subscribe to learn more.